oSoWoSo/SimpleX-Discover/README.md

 ---

+!1 Welcome to!
-*Welcome to !3 Simple!!5 X!*
+!3 Simple!!5 X!

-If you want your group list or delist. write me here from same profile as group admin...
+If you want your group list/delist. write me here from same profile as group admin...

 or on github:
 https://github.com/oSoWoSo/simplex-groups-index